In brief

 One pre-flight checklist solves most cracking before it starts.

-• Hold wall thickness consistent across the piece, and avoid sudden transitions between thick and thin zones.
+- Hold wall thickness consistent across the piece, and ease any step between thick and thin zones into a gradual transition.

 When the clay itself is the problem